rehusevych/lanars_test_task/README.md

 Hi, this is a test challenge project from Lanars company.

-in this project, all tasks marked [x] were done, as well as some marked [xx]:
+In this project, all tasks marked [x] were done, as well as some marked [xx]:

 - [xx] User stays logged in until logout action
 - [xx] There is a user avatar